music-markdown/almost-in-time/Riptide Coolkids Mashup.md

 c1:    Em     C                   G
 l1: Oh all my friends are turning green,

 l2:            Em        C                  R
-l3: You're the magicians assistant in their dreams.
+l1: You're the magicians assistant in their dreams.

-l4: CHORUS x2
+## Chorus x2

 c1: Em                C
 l1: I wish that I could be like the cool kids